developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

 Getting to know those services and their inner workings is crucial for a better understanding of this blog post.

+If you find yourself in need of a practical guide, you will find links at the bottom of this blog post useful.

 ## Setting up the Environment

 I will be deploying a K3d Kubernetes cluster on my machine, however, the ideas